Accommodation in Canada

 Off-campus accommodation – renting

 Renting is another option of off-campus accommodation for international students.
+The types of rented accommodation tend to be an apartment, condo, basement suite or room in a shared house.
 You can rent a private room by yourself which often can be very expensive or share the rental of a suite with 1 or 2 friends/others in someone’s house or share the rental of an entire apartment with a few others/friends.

 It is important to note that renting is a private arrangement between you and the person your rent from; hence, be sure to inspect the room, suite or apartment carefully, read the terms of the lease contract and fully understand what are you getting into before signing any documents.
 However, it is not advisable for a newly arrived international student to go into renting.
 Go with on-campus accommodation or homestay for at least 1 semester before embarking on renting on your own or with your friends.